SumoLogic/sumologic-documentation/docs/alerts/monitors/alert-grouping.md

 The input field has an auto-completion dropdown that allows you to select all the applicable fields from your query.

-## Set a Muting schedule for an alert group
+## Set a Muting Schedule for an alert group

-Optionally, you can apply a muting schedule to your alert group.
+Optionally, you can apply a Muting Schedule to your alert group.
 [Learn more](/docs/alerts/monitors/muting-schedules/#set-a-muting-schedule-for-an-alert-group).

 ## Use Cases